OmidRezayof/python_course_project/README.md

 `python3 goal_loc & python3 dog_loc & python3 obj_loc & python3 pygame_node`

+You can use the right thumbstick to move the goal and the left thumbstick to give disturbances to the object.

 This is the link to our presentation, you can find more information on how you can control and play with this objects: